Islandora/Crayfish/Milliner/README.md

 * `/external/{uuid}` which accepts POST requests.
   * POST creates a new external content resource for the Drupal resource

-UUID is transformed into a Fedora URI using the [Crayfish-Commons](https://github.com/Islandora/Crayfish-Commons) EntityMapper.
+UUID is transformed into a Fedora URI using the [Islandora to Fedora EntityMapper](https://github.com/Islandora/islandora-fedora-entity-mapper).

 ## Maintainers